Equality Insights (EI) and the Individual Measure of Multidimensional Poverty (IMMP) are underpinned by a twelve year, multi-stage research program.

 Developing a new measure of poverty from the ground up

-Foundational research and testing of EI/IMMP was done through a four-year, international, interdisciplinary research collaboration, led by the Australian National University (ANU) in partnership with the International Women’s Development Agency (IWDA) and the Philippines Health Social Science Association, University of Colorado at Boulder, and Oxfam Great Britain (Southern Africa), with additional support from Oxfam America and Oslo University.
+Foundational research and testing of EI and the IMMP was done through a four-year, international, interdisciplinary research collaboration, led by the Australian National University (ANU) in partnership with the International Women’s Development Agency (IWDA) and the Philippines Health Social Science Association, University of Colorado at Boulder, and Oxfam Great Britain (Southern Africa), with additional support from Oxfam America and Oslo University.
 This project, ‘Assessing development: designing better indices of poverty and gender’, was funded by the Australian Research Council and partnership organisations (LP0989385).
 The tool developed was later named the Individual Deprivation Measure (IDM).

 A three-phase research design used mixed methods to develop a new approach to measuring multidimensional poverty, and was informed by participatory and feminist research methodologies.
 The fieldwork involved thousands of participants experiencing poverty across 18 sites in six countries.
 Grounded in the insights from participatory research, the views of men and women experiencing poverty, civil society organisations working on the ground for change, and feminist and development scholarship, the IDM was developed to assess 15 dimensions of life that women and men experiencing poverty said mattered.
 The IDM’s approach of sampling all adults in a household was also informed by the relevant literature and selected for its power to provide insights on within-household differences.